 Q. I am a paediatrican, please send details on enrolment

-A. You need to complete and return the application form, but if you are a paediatrician, it is worth asking if you need the full course?
+A. You need to complete and return the application form but, if you are a paediatrician, it is worth checking if you need the full course.
 You can enrol for individual units if that is more useful for you as you may find some of the units in the full course superfluous to your needs.
 Please use the link below to go to the distance learning webpages and click on course content to read about the content of each unit.

 Q. Who should I contact about a supervisor?